2024 Conrad-Nestor-Walsh Scholarship

 In 2021 the scholarship was amended to honor another long time South County Hospital provider: John Walsh, MD who passed away in 2019.
 He arrived at South County Hospital in 1953 where he spent 57 years of his 63-year medical career.
 He was the hospital's first board-certified surgeon and also served as the hospital's Chief of Surgery.
 Dr. Walsh practiced general surgery until the age of 65 when he put away his scalpels.
 His retirement was short-lived and he spent the next 24 years in the emergency department at South County Hospital until the first day of his final retirement which coincided with his 89th birthday on January 1, 2011.

 IN ORDER TO QUALIFY, APPLICANTS MUST MEET THE FOLLOWING CRITERIA:

 1. Be a graduating high school senior and resident of Rhode Island.

 2. Be accepted into an accredited, post-secondary institution.

 3. Be able to demonstrate financial need and academic accomplishment.

-4. Be a child/grandchild/dependent of a current South County Health employee.
+4. Be a child/grandchild/dependent of a current South County Health employee or volunteer.

 1. A completed application form.